telljacob/project-five/README.md

 ## ML Business Case
 * In the previous bullet, you potentially visualized a ML task to answer a business requirement.
 You should frame the business case using the method we covered in the course
+*

 ## Dashboard Design
-* List all dashboard pages and its content, either block of information or widgets, like: buttons, checkbox, image, or any other item that your dashboard library supports.
-* Eventually, during the project development, you may revisit your dashboard plan to update a give feature (for example, in the beginning of the project you were confident you would use a given plot to display an insight but eventually you needed to use another plot type)
+* Summary page, to give an overview of the entire project, presenting the business requirements and how the application shows it.
+* Problemsolvning techniques, grasping the idea behind the project and bringing displaying the information clearly.
+* Hypothesis, showing the questions the project intends to answer and how they are validated.
+* ML Pipeline, to describe how the project pipeline works.